How to snap windows side by side and split screen on Windows 10

 Having four snapped windows on the screen

-As the name implies, Snap Assist is a feature that assists users in snapping windows side by side.
+As the name implies, Snap Assist is a feature that helps users snap windows side by side.
 If enabled, once you snap a window into place, Snap Assist lets you choose between your other open windows for the one you want to fit on the remainder of the screen.

 Snap Assist lets you choose between your unsnapped windows